top of page

 Why are we doing it?

-Bribie is considered a Significant Nest Site for the Critically Endangered Loggerhead Turtle, and the surrounding waters of the Moreton Bay Marine Park are important habitat for Vulnerable Green turtles.
+As part of the Sunshine Coast Rookery, Bribie Island's dunes are considered a Significant Nest Site for the Critically Endangered South Pacific population of Loggerhead Turtles; and the surrounding waters of the Moreton Bay Marine Park are important foraging habitat for Vulnerable Green turtles.

-Direct threats to nesting success on Bribie include:
+Direct threats to nesting success on Bribie Island include:

 • Human-preventable disturbances of nesting females

-THROUGHOUT THE YEAR marine turtles call the waters around Bribie their home.
+THROUGHOUT THE YEAR marine turtles call the waters around Bribie Island their home.

-Direct threats to marine turtle in Bribie's surrounding waters include:
+Direct threats to marine turtle in Bribie Island's surrounding waters include:

 • Vessel Strike